Scientific: Jasminum mesnyi

 USDA 8-11

-Landscape Use: Trail over fences, walls, or embankments, flower accent, oriental landscape design themes, local historical landscape gardens, Chinese and Japanese gardens.
+Landscape Use: Covering or screen for fences, walls, or embankments, floral accent, oriental landscape design themes, local historical landscape gardens, Chinese and Japanese gardens, mesic or oasis landscape design themes.

-Form & Character: Spreading, sprawling, informal, stiff, yet refined.
+Form & Character: Spreading, sprawling, informal, wild, stiff, yet refined.

-Foliage/Texture: Opposite, glaborus dark green trifoliate leaves, each 1" to 3" long, green stems angular to square becoming woody with age; medium texture.
+Foliage/Texture: Opposite, glaborus, dark green trifoliate leaves, each 1- to 3-inches long, green stems angular to square becoming woody with age; medium texture.

 Flowers & Fruits: Flowers are trumpet-shaped with open yellow flower petals that are borne in early spring on wood grown the previous summer.
-Flowers can be semidouble with 6-10 petals per flower, almost 2 in (5.1 cm) across, and sweetly fragrant; fruit inconspicuous.
+Flowers can be semi-double with 6 to 10 petals per flower, almost 2-inches across, and sweetly fragrant; fruit inconspicuous.

 Seasonal Color: A beautiful full display of yellow flowers in early spring, flowers are fragrant.